dwolverton/javascript-challenges/features.md

 * ~~associate sets with students / groups of students~~
 * ~~export challenges as JSON~~
 * UI while waiting for initial API call
+* ~~Feedback on submit~~
+* Refresh submissions screen (linkable form state?)
+* Show description of challenge in admin view
+* monospace text areas on edit challenge
+* reorder test cases
+* bug: code quality error messages have placeholders
+* duplicate challenge or paste JSON
 * save progress
+* Display 'undefined' values
+* See your previous solutions.
+* ~~See sample solution after you figure it out.~~
 * show status for challenges based on a 'reset' date
+* Show challenges in sidebar when on select set screen (or lock sidebar open)
 * link to play a set from admin screen
 * view solution (disable easy copy-paste)
 * if error line number is in eval expression, don't show line number